Net-Trim: Convex Pruning of Deep Neural Networks with Performance Guarantee: Experiments

 \section{Experiments}

 In this section we present some learning and retraining examples to highlight the performance of the Net-Trim.
 To train our networks we use the \emph{H2O} package for deep learning \cite{h2o, h2o2}, which is equipped with the well-known pruning and regularizing tools such as the dropout and $\ell_1$-penalty.
-While developing a specialized solver to address the Net-Trim core convex program remains a future work, standard quadratic solvers such as the \emph{IBM ILOG CPLEX} \cite{cplex2009v12} and \emph{Gurobi} \cite{gurobi} can be employed to address the underlying quadratic programs.
+To address the Net-Trim in the constrained form, standard quadratic solvers such as the \emph{IBM ILOG CPLEX} \cite{cplex2009v12} and \emph{Gurobi} \cite{gurobi} can be employed.
+For large scale experiments using the ADMM solver, the reader is referred to the presentation of this work at NIPS 2017.